Early education and childcare for three and four year olds

 A child born on or between 1 January and 31 March is eligible for a free place from 1 April following their third birthday

 What do I do next?

-For a list of providers, please use the Family Information Service childcare search below.
+For a list of providers, please use the Bury Directory childcare search below.
 You should then contact your chosen provider to discuss your requirements.

 You may have some choice as to how and where you take your free childcare place, but this depends on who has vacancies, how they can be delivered and must be within the set limits below: